It is not a secret that Doctoral degree dissertation is the worst academic project a…

 Chicago style annotated bibliography is often found in history courses.
 It highlights source origins; therefore footnotes and endnotes are widely used to point out where the information originated from.
 A separate number is assigned to each fact used in the text – the correlating note links the source to the book and the bibliography.
 Check out the CMOS manual to obtain more information.

 Annotated bibliography format can differ from class to class, so always be sure to check with your teacher before writing anything.
 You will usually be instructed unambiguously when your assignment is set.
 Check out this useful guide!

 While it will generally suffice to include no more than a paragraph for each reference, sometimes, depending on the purpose, you may have to provide an extensive analysis of the source.
 This is especially the case when you are explicitly asked to assess for bias and criticize sources: your annotation could even span several pages if necessary!

 It is not difficult to find an example of your annotated bibliography template on the web.
 So your research should include looking at several examples, paying close attention to what each format requires.
-As previously mentioned, each subject places emphasis on a different aspect of the source.
-Therefore, when writing a science annotation, you will not only be likely using a different format, but also focusing on whether there has been recent research on the subject that would make earlier sources obsolete.
+As previously mentioned, each subject emphasizes a different aspect of the source.
+Therefore, when writing a science annotation, you will not only be likely using a different format but also focusing on whether there has been recent research on the subject that would make earlier sources obsolete.
 This is unlikely to be a common issue in literature because there is more room for discussion and different viewpoints with all of them being valid and relevant.

 History finds itself in the middle.
 If more reliable primary sources are discovered, they can negate prior research and judgments invalidating many of the previously deemed reliable sources.
-So take great care when looking for your sources to ensure you use the generally accepted ones and avoid the obscure unreliable ones.
+So take great care when looking for your references to ensure you use the generally accepted ones and avoid the obscure unreliable ones.